 Precipitation under the North American Monsoon is not well modeled by global circulation models (GCMs), and there is little model consensus on its evolution (Gershunov et al., 2013).
 A recent study by Cavazos and Arriaga-Ramírez (2012) suggests that precipitation in the North American Monsoon region will be reduced by 20% in winter, spring, and summer by the last 20 years of this century under a high (aka, A2) emissions scenario.
 Other studies suggest that precipitation during the late summer/early fall monsoon season will remain the same, but much of this rainfall may shift to September and October (Cook and Seager, 2013).
 Low confidence also surrounds model projections of extreme precipitation events during the monsoon season (Gershunov et al., 2013).
-Changes to flood risk during the monsoon cannot be evaluated at this time.
-In addition, New Mexico is located outside the core monsoon region in northwest Mexico, and projected monsoon changes in peripheral areas are not well understood.
+Changes to flood risk during the monsoon region in northwest Mexico, and projected monsoon changes in peripheral areas are not well understood.
 Consequently, there is no data on how changes in the core region monsoon are likely to impact southern New Mexico and the project area.